You should not have visitors in your home

 Restrict movement in your home

 For those in self-isolation, stay in a single room if possible, away from other people and animals.
 It is also best if you have your own bathroom.
-If you need to leave your room, limit the amount of time you are in common areas and wear a cloth mask.
+If you need to leave your room, limit the amount of time you are in common areas and wear a mask.

 If you have to share a space in the home, make sure there is good airflow by opening a window and turning on a fan to increase air circulation.
-You should always wear a cloth mask when around others.
-Caregivers should also wear a cloth mask before entering the room of someone who is sick.
+You should always wear a mask when around others.
+Caregivers should also wear a mask before entering the room of someone who is sick.

 Everyone should stay at least 6 feet away from each other.